The 7D: Broadcast

 The 7D debuted on July 7, 2014, on Disney XD, on the Disney Junior block on Disney Channel on December 26, and on the Disney Junior channel in 2015.
 In Canada, the series began broadcast on July 13 on Disney XD.
 It premiered on Disney Channel in Southeast Asia on September 7.
 In Australia, Disney XD began broadcasting the series on December 1.

 On December 2, 2014, the series was renewed for a second season, where Ruegger planned to make 39 half-hour episodes.
 The season premiered on Disney XD on January 23, 2016.
 The series had guest stars like Ozzy and Sharon Osbourne as Hildy's parents, Fran Drescher, Wallace Shawn, Amy Sedaris, Petros Papadakis, Jim Belushi, Kate Micucci, Phil Hendrie, Cheri Oteri, Jay Mohr, Jimmy Weldon, Michael McKean, George Takei and "Weird Al" Yankovic as well as Debbie Reynolds in one of her final roles before she died.
-On April 25, 2016, co-executive producer Mr. Warburton posted on his blog that the second season would be the series' final season and that the crew will be moving on to other projects.
+On April 25, 2016, co-executive producer Mr. Warburton posted on his blog that the second season would be the series' final season and that the crew would be moving on to other projects.
 The series finale aired on November 5, 2016.

 Reception

 The 7D premiere broadcast ranked number 2 overall among Disney XD's animated original-series premieres for kids 2–11 and kids 6–11.

+The series received mixed reviews from critics.
 Brian Lowry of Variety wrote poorly of the show, claiming that it has none of the charm of the source material, and that its plots "fall into a sort of No Kid's Land in terms of age groups".
 Rob Owen wrote in the Pittsburgh Post-Gazette that the characters were blandly drawn, and that the show was just a chance to capitalize on the film.

 The 7D won Outstanding Original Song at the 44th Daytime Creative Arts Emmy Awards.
 At the Golden Reel Awards 2014, the episodes "Buckets/Frankengloom" received a nomination for Outstanding Achievement in Sound Editing – Sound Effects, Foley, Music, Dialogue and ADR for Short Form Animation Broadcast Media.